Harlem Walking Tour [self-guided in 11 stops]

 They usually play Jazz music, Soul, R&B and other kind of music and jam sessions too.

 They do have also comedy nights, which can be great fun too.

 You can check the scheduled nights on the Shrine website.

-Organised tour with local guide
+An organised tour with a local guide

 To have more of an inside of Harlem history, you can join one of these two tours

-- Mecca of African-American Culture: lasting 2 hours, this very affordable walk is lead by a local guide and institution, that will give you a good overview of the area, including interesting and funny facts
+- Mecca of African-American Culture: lasting 2 hours, this very affordable walk is led by a local guide and institution, that will give you a good overview of the area, including interesting and funny facts

 - Harlem Renaissance Walking Tour with Lunch: lasting 3 hours, the tour will take you through the most amazing buildings, churches and theaters of Harlem with lunch offered in a local restaurant.